-In addition, the Audi A5 and Q7 topped the 10-best resale value list compiled by Autotrader.
-The A5 was listed due to its excellent resale value in the premium midsize car segment.
-The Q7 topped the same list for the SUV segment.
-Overall, this is pretty impressive considering that luxury cars are historically known for high depreciation rates.
+Furthermore, the Audi A5 and Q7 made the 10-best resale value list by Autotrader.
+The A5 secured a spot due to its high resale value in the luxury midsize car segment.
+The Q7 made the same list for the SUV category.
+This is impressive especially given the fact that luxury and high-end vehicles are known for above-average depreciation.

 Retain Your Car’s Value with Regular Maintenance